apolloclark/diamonds/README.md

 Again, not a question, but let me know.
-Best place is here on Github, open a ticket, and be VERY detailed with your exact setup, send me screenshots. **If I can't reproduce your problem, I won't be able to fix it.**
+Best place is here on Github, open a ticket, and be VERY detailed with your exact setup, send me screenshots. **If I can't reproduce your problem, I won't be able to fix it.
+Run these commands and include the results in your ticket:**

-- Run the Vagrant command, add "--debug" at the end, include the output
-- Which VNC client are you using, version?
-- How are you establishing the SSH tunnel, program, version?

-**Run these commands and include the results in your ticket:**

 *Windows:*
 ```Shell